Jack-Chuang/UW-CSE-571-Probabilistic-Robotics/README.md

-This project is about implementing robot localization methods such as Extended Kalman Filter (EKF) and Particle Filter (PF).
+In this project you will be implementing robot localization methods such as Extended Kalman Filter (EKF) and Particle Filter (PF).
 Given a map, your localization method will take sensor measurements of landmarks observed by the robot, and control updates from teleoperation of the robot, to localize the robot in the map.

+For this project you will be working in a group of 3.
+Please use the [google-sheet](https://docs.google.com/spreadsheets/d/1JdiTP-pWkB2OWAwnKYMVp2sqWZbLZuDr9h5trelGDG4/edit?usp=sharing) and Discord channel to form a group of 3.
+Once you form a team add your team assignment in the same [google-sheet](https://docs.google.com/spreadsheets/d/1JdiTP-pWkB2OWAwnKYMVp2sqWZbLZuDr9h5trelGDG4/edit?usp=sharing) along with a `team-name`.
+See the post about this on [Edstem](https://edstem.org/us/courses/4944/discussion/369568).

-# Deadline 05/07/2021
+# Deadline 05/07/2021, 11:59 PM Pacific.
+- Project report submission on gradescope.
+- Code submission will be via github repositories.
+Each group should fork this repo to create their own repositories.
+Name their repos to `cse571-sp21-project-1-{team-name}` give the TAs (github ids - fishbotics, rohjunha, desinghkar) access to these github repositories.

 # Recommended exercises:

 - Understand the folder structure and how to create new packages, build and run the packages on local as well as on robot, please see the [documentation](https://docs.duckietown.org/daffy/duckietown-robotics-development/out/dt_infrastructure.html).

-- Understand ROS topics, subscriber, publisher, tf message, broadcaster, Markers for drawing in Rviz.
+- Understand ROS topics, subscriber, publisher, tf message, broadcaster, Markers for drawing in RViz.
 Please see the [documentation](http://wiki.ros.org/ROS/Tutorials)

+- ROS provides packages that can be used draw shapes in RViz.
+You can use this to trace different paths taken by the robot.
+Please see the documentation [link1](https://stackoverflow.com/questions/63774548/plot-multiple-paths-in-rviz) and [link2](https://www.programcreek.com/python/example/88812/visualization_msgs.msg.Marker)

 # Overview of cse571-sp21-project-1 repository